venusaur20/venusaur20/README.md

-Hey I’m @venusaur20 but you can call me "ven"
+Hey I’m @venusaur20 but you can call me "ven".
-I’m interested in: learning
+I’m interested in: learning.
 I’m currently learning: Python, Java, and how to use GitHub!